tylim88/Password-Manager/README.md

 Yes, a better way is client side encryption by using client's device secret.
 User don't even need to memorize anything.
 (Not demonstrated here)

-Looking for [server side encryption](https://github.com/tylim88/Password-Manager)? (slower, less safe and much more difficult way of doing stuff)
+Looking for [server side encryption](https://github.com/tylim88/Password-Manager)? (slower, less safe and much more difficult way of doing stuff). **IMPORTANT: do not use the same Firebase config for both client side encryption and server side encryption, their database model is different!**

 ## Quick Start